hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-search-domain-owner acme.com

-The function that allows to find user objects.
+This function that allows to find user objects.

 *******************************************************************